Chart Color Schemes

 Population

-Population growth drivers in Cleveland are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Cleveland are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Nov 2025, Cleveland's population is estimated at around 17,058, reflecting an increase of 1,208 people since the 2021 Census.
-The suburb had a population of 15,850 in 2021.
-This growth is inferred from AreaSearch's estimation of Cleveland's resident population at 16,810 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 280 validated new addresses since the Census date.
-The population density ratio is 1,449 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Cleveland's growth rate of 7.6% positions it closely to the SA4 region's 7.7%.
-Overseas migration contributed approximately 58% of overall population gains during recent periods.
+As of Nov 2025, Cleveland's population is estimated at around 17,561.
+This reflects an increase of 1,711 people since the 2021 Census, which reported a population of 15,850.
+The change was inferred from AreaSearch's estimate of the resident population at 16,769 following examination of ABS data released in June 2024 and an additional 280 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,492 persons per square kilometer.
+Cleveland's growth rate of 10.8% since the 2021 census exceeded both the SA4 region at 8.2% and the national average.
+Overseas migration contributed approximately 57.99999999999999% of overall population gains during recent periods for Cleveland (Qld) statistical area (Lv2).

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
-Proportional growth weightings are applied to these state projections for each age cohort, aligning with ABS Greater Capital Region projections released in 2023 based on 2022 data.
-Considering projected demographic shifts, an above median population growth is projected for the suburb of Cleveland (Qld), expected to increase by 2,547 persons to 2041, reflecting a total increase of 13.2% over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+Considering projected demographic shifts, the Cleveland (Qld) (SA2) is expected to increase by 2,547 persons to 2041, reflecting an increase of 10.0% over the 17 years.

 Frequently Asked Questions - Population